MarcDirven/cpp-lazy/README.md

 # Current supported iterators & examples
 All iterators contain a `ostream<<` operator to print all the values of the iterator.
 This is also compatible with `fmt::print` and `fmt::format`.
 The iterator also contains a `toString` function.
 Current supported iterators are:
 - **Choose**, where you can iterate over a sequence and return a new type (or the same type) from the function entered.
-This iterator is deprecated from version 2.0.0, and will be removed entirely in the releases after.
+This iterator is removed from version 2.0.0.
 Instead use `lz::filterMap`.
 See FunctionTools sections for examples.Example:
 ```cpp
 std::string s = "1q9";
 auto vector = lz::choose(s, [](const char s) {